mbjenson/ray-tracer/README.md

     make
 #### Run
-Run executable with a [scene description file](#scene-description-file) to render the scene to an ascii ppm file
+Running the executable with a [scene description file](#scene-description-file) will create an ascii ppm (.ppm) containing the rendered image under the same basename as the input file.
+The output file is located in the same directory as the input file.
+If a ppm file with that name already exists there, it will be overridden. to run the executable with an input file, use the following command

     ./raytracer path/to/scenedescriptionfile.txt
 ## Scene Description File